-Yet in the specific case of the Black Death there was no clear cut link between disease incidence and public health infrastructure.
-Caused by the bacteria Yersinia pestis and transmitted to humans by infected rat fleas (and subsequently via human-to-human contact in its pneumonic strain), the etiology of the disease was completely unknown to medicine at the time.
+Since the causal arrow relating factor prices to policies and institutions goes in both directions, isolating the influence of the former requires one to identify an appropriate exogenous shock.
+The Black Death offers a good historical example of such a shock.
+Caused by the bacterium Yersinia pestis and transmitted to humans by infected rat fleas (and subsequently via human-to-human contact in its pneumonic strain), the etiology of the Black Death was completely unknown to medicine at the time.
 Consequently, neither differences in rudimentary public health procedures nor preexisting levels of economic development appeared to determine its timing or intensity (cf. Christakos et al., 2005; Gottfried, 1983).
-Proximity to trade routes clearly played a role in both respects, but conditional on trade exposure plague mortality was approximately random (Benedictow, 2004; Yue, Lee and Wu, 2017).
-At the same time, the geographical intensity of the Black Death was highly uneven: Mortality from the outbreak varied greatly from locality to locality.
+Proximity to trade routes was clearly important, but conditional on trade exposure plague mortality was nearly random (Benedictow, 2004; Yue, Lee and Wu, 2017).
+Unlike contemporary pandemics, the Black Death did not overtly discriminate based on social status: it cut down both the wealthy and poor, claiming the lives of the King of Castile, large swathes of the clergy, and countless peasants.
+At the same time, the geographical intensity of the Black Death varied greatly.2 These special features of the Black Death make it possible to discern the long-term influence of Black Death mortality, and, ipso facto, changes in relative factor prices, by employing a standard suite of econometric tools.